Cedtron/Topsoft/README.md

 # Topsoft website

-Tpsoft website uses html,css which power by boostrap5,Jquery on the front end, and the backend is power by MySqli and PHP.
+Topsoft website uses html,css which power by boostrap5,Jquery on the front end, and the backend is power by MySqli and PHP.

 NB.To sign in you must use the employees names.